Text Files - Basic Operations (in Python)

 Data files

-The following programs assume you have two text files in the same folder:
+The following programs assume you have two text files in the a subdirectory named data:

 mydata.txt: